-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD MAY 16, 2014
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD MAY 29, 2015

-The Annual Meeting of Stockholders of Albany International Corp. will be held at The One Hundred Club, 100 Market Street, Suite 500, Portsmouth, New Hampshire, on Friday, May 16, 2014, at 9:00 a.m.
+The Annual Meeting of Stockholders of Albany International Corp. will be held at the Company's offices at 216 Airport Drive, Rochester, New Hampshire, on Friday, May 29, 2015, at 9:00 a.m.
 Eastern Time, for the following purposes:

-- 1. To elect eight Directors to serve until the next Annual Meeting of Stockholders and until their successors have been elected and qualified; - 2. to ratify the appointment of PricewaterhouseCoopers LLP as our independent auditor; - 3. to approve, by nonbinding vote, executive compensation; and - 4. to transact such other business as may properly come before the meeting or any adjournment or adjournments thereof.
+- 1. To elect eight Directors to serve until the next Annual Meeting of Stockholders and until their successors have been elected and qualified; - 2. to ratify the appointment of KPMG LLP as our independent auditor; - 3. to approve, by nonbinding vote, executive compensation; - 4. to approve the adoption of the Amended and Restated Certificate of Incorporation to clarify and update the provisions related to restrictions on the transfer of our Class B Common Stock; and - 5. to transact such other business as may properly come before the meeting or any adjournment or adjournments thereof.

-Only stockholders of record at the close of business on March 24, 2014, will be entitled to vote at the Annual Meeting of Stockholders or any adjournment or adjournments thereof.
+Only stockholders of record at the close of business on April 6, 2015, will be entitled to vote at the Annual Meeting of Stockholders or any adjournment or adjournments thereof.